-Norvik Press is a publishing house based at the University of East Anglia, Norwich, England, specializing in Scandinavian literature.
+Norvik Press is a publishing house specialising in Scandinavian literature.
 We publish:

 Hjalmar Bergman (1883-1931) is widely regarded as one of the foremost Swedish novelists of the twentieth century.
 A genuinely unique voice in European literature, despite comparisons to Mann, Proust and Kafka, Bergman's early work is characterized by impressionistic textual experimentation, complemented by a blend of comedy and tragedy in his later years.
 Bergman's novel Memoirs of a Dead Man (1918), to be launched by Norvik Press in 2007, stands at the centre of his oeuvre.
 A saga of a cursed family, the novel offers a biting parody of consumer society and an enthralling depiction of small-town Sweden and decadent Hamburg.